The University of Edinburgh, founded in 1583, is the sixth oldest university in the English-speaking world.

 In support of his argument that Reid’s bequeath was designed not to fund a university but a college in arts and law, Grant said, “Sufficient obscurity hangs over the steps which led to the origination of the University of Edinburgh to have left room for the play of fancy…”

-Putting aside the question of college or university for the moment, progress to establish this new centre of learning was painfully slow.
+Putting aside the question of college or university for the moment, progress to establishing this new centre of learning was painfully slow.

 Of course, Kirk o’ Field was also the location of the murder in February 1567, of the queen’s second husband Lord Darnley.